esabitova/aws-digito-artifacts-gameday/README.md

 * --keep_test_resources - (Optional) If specified created CFN resources should be kept after test execution.
 By default (if not specified) after test execution resources will be removed and DynamoDB table, S3 bucket will be removed.
 * --workers 2 - (Optional) Number of parallel processes.
 Supported by [pytest-parallel](https://pypi.org/project/pytest-parallel/).
 * --aws_profile - (Optional) The name of [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)
+* --aws_role_arn - (Optional) The AWS IAM role arn, if provided boto3 credentials for test execution will be taken based on given role temporary credentials with refreshing mechanism to avoid session expiration after 1 hour.
+However credentials which are used to assume this role should be configured be configured to not expire as well.
+NOTE: this is more applicable for CI/CD execution when CI/CD role needs to have permissions to execute tests.
 * --pool_size - (Optional) Custom pool size for CFN template resources, it overrides configuration given resource_manager/src/config.py.
 NOTE: Once pool size increased there is no feature to decrease it for now (only manual deletion available, more in [Resource Tool (to manipulate integration test resources)](#resource-tool) section).

 ## Resource Tool